“By failing to prepare, you are preparing to fail.”

 - Command and Control – Once the network has been compromised and malware is running on the affected systems, software beacons may be deployed to establish communications with a Command and Control server under the control of the threat actor.

 - Actions and Objectives – After the threat actors have entered the victim’s network and have established a foothold to work from, they can carry out their objectives.
-These may include data exfiltration (theft), corporate espionage, monetary gain, political gain, or a combination of these and other motivations.
+These may include data exfiltration (theft), corporate espionage, monetary gain (trying to get the victim to pay the ransom to receive a decryption key for their data), political gain, or a combination of these and other motivations.